alex-trapp/scAge/README.md

 bioRxiv 2021.10.25.465725
 ```

-To learn more about the rejuvenation event discussed in the manuscript, please consult the [Kerepesi et al. paper published in Science Advances](https://advances.sciencemag.org/content/7/26/eabg6082), which analyzed embryonic epigenetic dynamics at the bulk level:
+To learn more about the rejuvenation event discussed in the manuscript, please consult the [Kerepesi et al. paper published in Science Advances](https://advances.sciencemag.org/content/7/26/eabg6082), which analyzes embryonic epigenetic dynamics at the bulk level:

 ```
 Epigenetic clocks reveal a rejuvenation event during embryogenesis followed by aging